 Where to Find Assisted Living Facilities Directories

 Now that you understand more about assisted living facilities and the care and services that they have to offer, you should review assisted living facilities lists so that you can begin to learn more about the facilities that are available within your area.
 You can acquire assisted living facilities directories in a few ways, including by phone or in person with certain agencies that assist seniors with a variety of needs.
 These local offices will be able to provide you with a comprehensive list of assisted living facilities in your area, and may even be able to provide you with information regarding any recent complaints, if applicable.
 You can contact the United States Administration of Aging and other similar agencies for an online location tool or through their toll free number to obtain a list of assisted living facilities in your area from the comfort of your own home.
 Some states have additional resources available for seniors who are interested in assisted living, but these resources will vary by state.
-To learn more about locating assisted living facilities and other housing options for seniors, click here for our comprehensive guide.
+To learn more about housing options for seniors, download our free guide.